-Whether you’re hoping to secure an on-campus job, an internship opportunity off-campus, or a full-time job after graduation, it is essential that you have a strong understanding of the career resources that are available to you.
-In addition, as an international student, you will also need to be familiar with how your visa status plays a role in your career search.
-See below for timelines as well as answers to frequently asked questions that can help you throughout the process.
+A strong understanding of career resources is important to help with your job or internship search.
+As an international student, you will also need to be familiar with how your visa status plays a role in your career search.
+Find timelines and answers to common questions that can help you through the process.

 Is there a list of internships or jobs that are open to international students on LionSHARE?

 - Review positions that are posted on LionSHARE

 - GoingGlobal oﬀers lists of employers who have sponsored visas in the past.
 Use your UNI and password to log in.
 Once logged in, go to the “H1B Info” tab at the top for the list of employers.